-- Each spring the OPI sends out an email to public schools to begin the process of notifying private/non-public schools of their right to participate in federal programs - The district must then contact each private/non-public school to determine if that entity wants to participate (2 weeks minimum) - •The public school is required to keep track of all contact - This must be reported to the OPI - •All completed through the web app: https://apps.opi.mt.gov/nonpublicschool/frmLogin.aspx
+- Each spring the OPI sends out a list of private/non-public schools within each district's boundaries. - The district must then contact each private/non-public school to determine if that entity wants to participate in federal programs.
+(2 weeks minimum) - •The public school is required to keep track of all contact. - This must be reported to the OPI. - •All completed through the web app.